Per-Starke/NutritionRecSys/Documentation/recipe_db_creation_process.md

 * run ```create_final_recipe_database``` with mode 'w+' and default query 'random'
 * run ```create_final_recipe_database``` with mode default mode 'a+' and default query 'random'
   * Does not add new recipes, only duplicates, which are removed  -> we need to search with queries instead of random
-* Manually remove two non-vegan recipes
+* Manually remove two non-vegan recipes which are wrongly labelled vegan
   * *Mussels and clams in white wine sauce, ID 652750*
   * *Creamy Curry Chicken With Yellow Rice, ID 640634*
 * run ```create_final_recipe_database``` with mode default mode 'a+' and query 1, high(er) protein pasta recipes